Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion: Conclusion

 \section{Conclusion}

-We present ED2D, an evidence-based multi-agent debate (MAD) framework for misinformation detection and persuasive debunking.
-Extending prior approaches, ED2D introduces an evidence retrieval module, allowing agents to incorporate verifiable external facts into the argumentation.
-This design not only improves factual accuracy but also enhances interpretability and user-facing persuasiveness.
-Results demonstrates that ED2D consistently outperforms other baselines across three real-world datasets, including the latest Snopes25 benchmark.
-A controlled user study further demonstrates that ED2D-generated explanations are as persuasive as expert-written fact-checking.
-However, our findings also reveal a dual-use risk: when ED2D is incorrect, it may still persuade users in the wrong direction.
-Overall, ED2D offers a scalable and interpretable approach for proactive misinformation intervention.
-Future research will explore cost-efficient scaling, real-time deployment, and safeguards against deceptive or adversarial use.
+In this paper, we present ED2D, an evidence-based multi-agent debate (MAD) framework for misinformation detection and persuasive debunking.
+ED2D augments structured debate with an evidence retrieval module that grounds agent arguments in verifiable facts, improving both accuracy and the interpretability of explanations.
+Across three real-world datasets, ED2D consistently outperforms strong baselines.
+A controlled user study shows that its explanations are as persuasive as expert fact-checks.
+However, the results also reveal a dual-use risk: when ED2D is wrong, it can still shift user beliefs in misleading directions.
+Future work will focus on more efficient scaling, richer reasoning beyond binary labels, and safeguards against deceptive or adversarial use.